Nospoko/algrtm-blog/blog/source/_posts/MIDI-velocity-transformer.md

 ```

 #### Quantization
-More suitable approach for quantization was to calculate dstart - distance betweet start time of previous and current note.
+More suitable approach for quantization was to calculate dstart - distance betweet start time of current note and the next.
 ```py
 notes["next_start"] = notes.start.shift(-1)
 notes["dstart"] = notes.next_start - notes.start